MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/ai-build-experience-overview.md

 ## Building AI capability using the AI module of system application

 The AI module of the Business Central system application provides the API for communicating with Azure OpenAI.
-In this task, you use the AI module to define the application logic to request, retrieve, and save AI-generated content from the Azure OpenAI service.
+In this task, you use the AI module to define the application logic to request and retrieve AI-generated content from the Azure OpenAI service.

 ## Designing the copilot user interface